 Moving into the planning of the nuts and bolts of the project, start by prioritizing the work that you need to do versus the work that you want to do.
 You may want to resurface your pool and build a new deck, but if something else needs attention that poses a risk to residents, that should take precedence.

-Determine a general timeline.
 If your residents are largely seasonal, consider trying to complete capital improvement projects in the off-season so that residents return to an improved property.
 The off-season is also summer, which is the rainy season in much of Florida, so build in weather delays accordingly.
 If your residents are not seasonal, you may be better able to complete needed work in the dry season (winter).

-Look at your reserves and other funding options.
 Your reserve fund should always be the starting point for replacement of essential equipment.
 Hopefully, your reserve study and assessments have aligned so that you have the money on hand to replace things like HVAC equipment and pool pumps without needing to seek a loan or levy an assessment.
 If your reserves aren’t sufficient, a quality property management company will have the relationships to help you identify possible funding sources.

 Once you know what you want to do and how you can pay for it, hire a project manager, usually a licensed engineer, who has the knowledge to inspect contractor work and keep the project moving on schedule.
 Don’t look to your property manager to be your project manager.
 Your property manager needs to be able to continue running your property, overseeing your budget, paying your bills and making sure that preventative maintenance is done properly.
 Bringing in a professional project manager with expertise in construction projects is the best option when embarking on a large capital improvement project.